jumpingjoy/watchnationpro/index.md

 <div class="w3-light-grey">
   <div class="w3-container w3-blue" style="width:75%">5.0 Rating</div>
 </div><br>
-<b>Smartwatch Connectivity</b>
+<b>Smartwatch Battery</b>
 <div class="w3-light-grey">
   <div class="w3-container w3-green" style="width:50">9.0 Rating</div>
 </div><br>

-* The 10-star rating makes it easy for you to know quickly how the feature performs
+* The 10-star rating makes it easy for you to know quickly how every feature performs overall and compare it to other competitors.
 * Provide a detailed Buying Guide for buying the best ladies smartwatches
 * Provide How-to Guides to get the best <a href="https://www.watchnationpro.com/smartwatch-for-women-benefits/">benefits for women</a> out of smartwatches
 * Provide special instructions on health features for women